 US exchange-traded product (ETP) provider WisdomTree is to buy the European exchange-traded commodity, currency and short-and-leveraged business of ETF Securities, a Jersey-headquartered provider of exchange-traded funds (ETFs) and products.

-The New York-listed firm will pay $253 million (€217 million) in cash (of which $200 in newly-issued debt and $53 million of cash on hand) along with a stock consideration of 30 million WisdomTree shares in return for the business, bringing the total value of the deal to $611 million.
+The New York-listed firm will pay $253 million (€217 million) in cash (of which $200 million in newly-issued debt and $53 million of cash on hand) along with a stock consideration of 30 million WisdomTree shares in return for the business, bringing the total value of the deal to $611 million.

 The sale will make ETF Securities the largest shareholder in WisdomTree, with a holding of around 18%.
 WisdomTree is currently the seventh-largest ETF provider in the US.